jun-simons/ChronoGraph/docs/bindings/python_bindings.md

 ChronoGraph exposes its core C++ API to Python via PyBind11.
 This document walks through how to build, install, and use the Python module.

+Functions generally follow the same structure of arguments, and function names follow the underscore (as opposed to camelCase) naming conventions.

 ---

 ## 1. Requirements